2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Production (15 or more performers – may comprise of performers from all levels and ages including TEACHERS / ADULTS)

 Division types are determined by the actual number of participants competing on stage at the competition, regardless of participants originally registered.
-An entry that changes its division type during the competition may be subject to compete as “adjudication only” at the Competition Director’s discretion.
+An entry that changes its division type during the competition may be subject to compete as Adjudication Only at the Competition Director’s discretion.

 REGIONAL DANCER OF THE YEAR COMPETITION

-The Dancer of The Year competition is an additional competition open to all soloists in the Starz of Tomorrow, Rising Starz and Elite Starz levels who pre-register for their respective Regional competition and are listed in the digital program.
-Solo performances added at the event or listed as “Adjudication only” are ineligible to register for the Dancer of the Year competition.
-Limitless Starz level dancers and dancers age 20 and above are ineligible to compete in the Dancer of the Year competition.
-Studios can pre-register soloists in the Studio Center prior to the Regional competition or register at the Regional competition prior to their scheduled performance.
-All on-site Dancer of the Year registration and fees must be submitted at the competition at least one-hour prior to the scheduled performance.
-No exceptions.
+The Regional Dancer of The Year Competition is an additional competition open to all Soloists in the LIMITLESS STARZ, STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels who pre-register for their respective Regional Competition and are listed in the final competition schedule.
+Solo performances added at the event or listed as Adjudication Only are ineligible to register for the Dancer of the Year Competition.
+New in 2024: LIMITLESS STARZ dancers are eligible to compete in the Regional Dancer of the Year Competition.
+Dancers age 20 and above are ineligible to compete in the Dancer of the Year Competition.
+Studios can pre-register Soloists for Dancer of the Year in the Studio Center prior to the release of the final schedule OR register at the Regional Competition.
+Additionally, Dancer of the Year entries can be submitted online through the Parent Center once the final schedule is released.
+All contestants must be pre-registered at the Regional event to enter the Dancer of the Year Competition.
+All online and onsite Dancer of the Year entries must be submitted one-hour prior to the scheduled performance.
 Soloists may enter multiple performances in the Dancer of the Year Competition.
-A separate entry fee will apply for each Dancer of the Year Performance.
+A separate entry fee will apply for each Dancer of the Year performance.

 Finalists will be selected in each level and age category as follows: